Muhammad ibn Maslamah: Hadith & personal characteristics

-Muhammad had given Ibn Maslamah a sword, saying, "Fight the idolators with it when they fight.
+Regarding the civil wars, it is reported that Muhammad gifted him a sword with the instruction: "Fight the idolators with it when they fight.
 When you see the Muslims facing one another, take it to Uhud and strike it until it breaks.
 Then sit in your house until it ends."
-When the civil war broke out, Ibn Maslamah took the sword that Muhammad had given him and broke it.
+Upon the outbreak of the civil strife, Ibn Maslamah fulfilled this prophetic instruction by breaking the weapon.